Dread63/cs4220-coursework/project1/README.txt

 Inside a terminal in the root directory of this project, three different make commands can be used.
 These include the following:
 1. `make all` : builds both server and client binaries
 2. `make server` : builds server binary
 3. `make client` : builds client binary

+Additionally, its important to note that the server configures its ip address based on the machine it is compiled on.
+So, if you would like to send the server to separate machine other than the client (simply using a loopback address to test on one computer) than you must run `make server` on server itself.

 Lessons Learned:
 Before I began this project, I had no network socket programming experience at all.
 I learned how to manage sockets and